dora-rs/dora-lerobot/robots/aloha/INSTALLATION.md

 **Please read the instructions carefully before installing the required software and environment to run the robot.**

-You must install Dora before attempting to run the SO-ARM100 pipeline.
+You must install Dora before attempting to run theAloha Robot pipeline.
 Here are the steps to install Dora:

 - Install Rust by following the instructions at [Rustup](https://rustup.rs/).
 (You may need to install Visual Studio C++ build tools on Windows.)